 Two hundred million years ago, the edge of North America was in present-day Idaho.
-A series of islands collided with the continent, created mountains and added to North America.
+A series of islands collided with the continent, creating moutains.

-McKay and Dr. Kevin Mickus, distinguished professor of geology, are Nandi’s academic advisers.
-Master’s student Mark Brown and undergraduate field assistants Derek Spurgeon, Ashley Gerik and Dalton Breeding aided Nandi in the field.
+Dr. McKay and Dr. Kevin Mickus are Sourav’s academic advisers.
+Sourav is aided in the field by master’s student Mark Brown and undergraduate field assistants Derek Spurgeon, Ashley Gerik and Dalton Breeding.